Donkey of Your Roof Dubai? 1976

 The End of the Monkey's Tail

-Inside Paul's villa, Paul and family listened to the sporadic gunfire and felt the occasional thud of bullets hitting the wall.
+Inside the villa, Paul and his family heard the sporadic gunfire and felt the thud of bullets hitting the wall.
 "Stay away from the windows" Paul shouted when curiosity got the better of Paul's children.
-Then a long silence eventually broken by a loud knock on Paul's front door.
+Then came a long silence eventually broken by a loud knock on Paul's front door.
 It was the Officer - with a broad smile - "The Monkey is dead - we shot it".
 To say Paul was relieved is an understatement.
 Paul thanked the Officer and his men.
-After handshakes and laughter all round Paul said his farewells and closed the front door.
+After handshakes and laughter all round.
+Paul said his farewells and closed the front door.
 Minutes later there was another knock on the front door.
-It was the Police Officer holding the dead Monkey aloft by its tail.
+It was the Police Officer again, this time holding the dead Monkey aloft by its tail.
 "Could you please take a photograph?".
 The Officer produced a camera.
-Six smiling Policemen, one smiling Sergeant and one jubilant Officer lined up on Paul's front porch with the Officer holding high in the air by its tail - one dead monkey.
+Six smiling Policemen, one smiling Sergeant and one jubilant Officer lined up on Paul's front porch with the Officer holding the dead monkey high in the air by its tail.
 Paul took the photo.
 Handshakes and Farewells all round again then the Police departed happily.

-Paul forgot to ask for a copy of the photo, which was a shame really.
+Paul forgot to ask for a copy of the photo, which was a shame.
 A photo would have made it easier to convince his friends the "Monkey on the Roof" story was true - No!
 Not a Donkey - a Monkey!